Back to the Woods (1937 film): Plot

 Set in nascent American colonies, the Stooges, cast as convicted felons expelled from England to embark on a series of misadventures upon their arrival.
 Their initial encounter involves a lively dance with the governor's daughters, followed by the disheartening revelation that the colonists face starvation due to the local indigenous population's refusal to grant access to hunting grounds without a hefty fee.

 Undeterred by the predicament, the Stooges resolve to aid the struggling colony by venturing into the wilderness for a hunting excursion.
 Donning makeshift coonskin caps, with Curly sporting an unconventional skunk hat, the trio ventures outside Plymouth, Massachusetts, armed with blunderbusses in pursuit of game.
 A fortuitous discharge by Curly's firearm secures them a turkey, buoying their spirits for the task ahead.

 However, a fateful misjudgment leads them to mistake a gathering of indigenous individuals adorned in ceremonial headdresses for a flock of turkeys.
 Their ill-conceived volley of shots provokes the ire of the indigenous group, precipitating a frantic chase.
 Despite their adversaries' pursuit, the Stooges concoct a series of improvised defenses, employing a tree branch catapult to repel their assailants with an assortment of projectiles.

 Amidst the chaos, Larry finds himself ensnared and threatened with scalping, prompting Curly and Moe to orchestrate a daring rescue.
 Employing unconventional tactics involving hot coals and swift physical retribution, they manage to extricate their comrade from peril.
-Their escape, facilitated by a makeshift canoe, culminates in a comical resurgence of their adversaries, inadvertently revitalized by an inadvertent dousing with water.
+Their escape, facilitated by a makeshift canoe, culminates in a comical resurgence of their adversaries, revitalized by an inadvertent dousing with water.